jothlung6-sys/gasbes-energy-website/replit.md

 # replit.md

 ## Overview
 This is a renewable energy company website for Gasbes Energy, built as a full-stack web application.
 The application features a modern React frontend with a Node.js/Express backend, designed to showcase solar and biogas solutions while capturing leads through contact forms and newsletter subscriptions.
+The website includes authentic company information including their real address in Lusaka, Zambia and showcases actual project installations.

 ## User Preferences
 Preferred communication style: Simple, everyday language.